1234-Ariel-code/sociomap/sociomap-demo/data/README.md

-The real data availability is access upon request.
+Real data is accessed upon request.
 Please contact the authors.